clatworthylab/clatworthylab.github.io/README.md

 This repository generates the assets for https://clatworthylab.github.io website.
 The website is hosted on [Github Page](pages.github.com) and is generated using [Jekyll](https://jekyllrb.com/).

-I uses the `Millennial` theme, which is a minimalist Jekyll theme for running a simple, clean, content-focused publishing platform for your publication site or blog through [Github Pages](https://pages.github.com/), or on your own server.
+It uses the `Millennial` theme, which is a minimalist Jekyll theme for running a simple, clean, content-focused publishing platform for your publication site or blog through [Github Pages](https://pages.github.com/), or on your own server.
 Everything that you will ever need to know about this Jekyll theme is included in [the demo site](https://lenpaul.github.io/Millennial/).

 ## License